Alex-Costea/Wiles/docs/specifications.md

 - Floating point: `decimal` (equivalent to `BigDecimal`)
 - Function type: like function literals, but no function body and put between square brackets (ex: `fun[x : int, -> int]`)
 - Sum types: `type1 or type2`, or `either[type1, type2, ⟪types,⟫]`
-  - Note that the `or` syntax can't be used within expressions to refer to sum types, as it is parsed as boolean `or`.
-Use `either` in that case
 - List: `list[type]`
 - Dict: `dict[key_type, value_type]`
 - Data: `data[⟪key : type,⟫]`